dinhhuy258/notes/docs/devops/aws/cloud_front.md

 ## Origins

+Origins serve as the source locations for the content distributed through CloudFront.
+These can be:

 - S3 bucket (can be private, need to setup Origin Access Identity + S3 bucket policy)
 - S3 website
 - Application Load Balancer (ALB must be public, EC2 can be private)